 The main goals include, but are not limited to:

 Discovery of a failed supernovae in the Milky Way, i.e. stars that collapse directly into black holes without accompanying supernova.
-In such case, the available Gaia data can reveal the entire process.

-Discovery of extreme variable objects in the sky surveys close to the detection limit, e.g. extreme Active Galactic Nuclei.
+Detection of extreme variable objects in the sky surveys close to the detection limit, e.g. extreme Active Galactic Nuclei.
 These are fundamentally interesting to understand the build-up of super-massive black holes.